 You have probably heard that gratitude can make you happy.
 When we remember all the good things that happened during the day, we go to sleep with a completely different feeling.
 And there is always something good!
 Do you have a bed?
 Is it warm, dry and soft?
 Then you have three reasons to be grateful, because you know not everybody has this luxury.
 In the morning we can practise telling ourselves it is not self-evident to experience another day.
 Saying thank you - to life, yourself, God or the universe – does not cost anything, but accomplishes amazing things.
 Try it!

-Gratitude, an exercise: Sit down and take a deep breath.
+Gratitude - an exercise: Sit down and take a deep breath.
 Think of something precious in your life.
-It can be something material, or immaterial.
+It can be something material or immaterial.
 Now imagine what your life would be like if this element were missing.
-What would your life be like without it?
 Imagine the impact.
 Fortunately, it is still there.
 Not so obvious at all, right?
 How does it make you feel now, knowing that this important part of your life is still there?
 Take your time to be aware of the feeling of gratitude.
 Repeat the exercise if necessary.

 In this day and age we can own a lot of material things or buy them when necessary.
 Most of us have more than enough of everything.
 We can also do almost anything we want.
 The choices are enormous and can overwhelm us.
 Are we really richer with this abundance or does the value of things tend to decrease with quantity?
 In truth we already know: faster and faster, more and more will hardly satisfy us.
 Being moderate, humble and moving slower are good alternatives, but we have to get used to them first.
 If detours are chosen on a hike and the pace is slowed down a bit, the most beautiful discoveries can be made.
 Time is never lost and every experience, every encounter is valuable!
 Even in daily life, a proverbial detour will often offer the most beautiful views.
 Deliberately settling for less can paradoxically be a path to more fulfilment.

-Interestingly, people who care about others say they are more satisfied or even happier.
+Interestingly, people who care for and help others say they are more satisfied or even happier.
 They are less preoccupied with themselves and as a result their thoughts revolve less around their own problems.
-To be empathetic, to help, to see how someone is better off afterwards, are very fulfilling experiences.
+To be empathetic, to help, to see how someone is better off afterwards are very fulfilling experiences.
 No extra reward or pay back is necessary then.
 Otherwise we are trading, which will get in the way of our own happiness.
 The social exchange itself is enough of a reward.
-Anyone who opens their eyes to it, will notice the many small signs of helpfulness that come back anyway.
+Anyone who opens their eyes to it will notice the many small signs of helpfulness that come back anyway.